seanox/aspect-js/manual/en/introduction.md

 In difference to the navigate method, the forwarding is executed directly instead of triggering an asynchronous forwarding by changing the location hash.

+Relative paths without hash at the beginning are possible, but only work with `SiteMap.navigate(path)`.

 [Learn more](sitemap.md#navigation)